 This rice looks amazing.
 My husband loves Mexican food and I rarely make it because I don’t have a lot of vegan recipes.
 Would love this book!

 Yum!
-This recipe looks simple and delicious–can’t wait to try it!
-My favorite Mexican food to make is just throwing together a simple soft taco with whatever ingredients I have on hand (and I always have avocados, onions, tomatoes and some kind of bean on hand, so sometimes that’s all it is, other times I get more elaborate).
+This recipe looks simple and delicious--can't wait to try it!
+My favorite Mexican food to make is just throwing together a simple soft taco with whatever ingredients I have on hand (and I always have avocados, onions, tomatoes and some kind of bean on hand, so sometimes that's all it is, other times I get more elaborate).

 My favorite Mexican meal is tamales, but since I’ve been vegan I haven’t eaten them. 🙁